The Full accident report can be read here. (Department of Transport)

 points at Farnley Junction,

-there was no chance of the driver seeing that the points were set for the
+there was no chance of the driver seeing that the points were set incorrectly for the

 crossover, until, at a speed of 40 mph